CareySunday

 Have you ever found yourself wondering, “What’s the point of the people of God?”
 Dr Michael Rhodes invites you to join him in listening to how Scripture, from Abraham to Matthew, Isaiah to Acts, calls the church to embrace God’s purposes for his people.

 At Carey we believe that the God of mission is at work in the world by the Spirit to renew people and places in Christ.
-Our calling is to equip Christian leaders with the convictions, competencies, and capacity to participate in that mission, bringing gospel renewal in churches and communities across Aotearoa and around the world.
+Our vision is to equip Christian leaders for that mission, bringing gospel renewal to Aotearoa and beyond.